 Reason for the Shortage

-- FDA is allowing temporary importation of Tepadina (thiotepa), from Adienne Srl in Italy.
-Product may be ordered directly through Adienne Srl.
+- FDA was allowing temporary importation of Tepadina (thiotepa), from Adienne SA in Italy.
+There may still be product available at some healthcare centers but importation stopped in December 2015.
 The solution is similar in formulation to US thiotepa.
-The main differences between the two products are listed below:
+The main differences between the two products are listed below.

 - Tepadina comes in 15 mg and 100 mg vials while the US thiotepa from Bedford only comes in a 15 mg vial.
 Reconstitution of the products should still yield a final concentration of 10 mg/mL and therefore use caution in choosing vial size and volume of diluent.